Killing of Willie McCoy: Reactions

 Vallejo police initially said that McCoy had a gun in his lap, and that officers had opened fire when he did not respond to demands to put his hands up and instead reached downwards.
 Police also said that this gun had been reported stolen in Oregon.

 McCoy's family called the incident "execution by a firing squad", and expressed skepticism that McCoy had a gun.
 According to McCoy's family and their attorney, around the time of his death McCoy was fatigued from recent touring and recording.

 One of the family's attorneys, who had previously worked in a coroner's office, said McCoy had received roughly 25 wounds in the shooting.
 The family said McCoy had been shot in the head, ear, neck, chest, arms, shoulders, hands, and back.
 At the end of February 2019, the family filed a wrongful death claim against the city.

 As of March 5, 2019, the Solano County district attorney's office had not responded to journalists' requests for information about an inquiry into the shooting.
 On March 13, 2019, Vallejo's police chief, Andrew Bidou, announced his retirement amid criticism of his department's conduct.
 (Vallejo Mayor Bob Sampayan said Bidou's retirement was long-planned, not due to recent criticism of the department.
 City officials echoed this, voting unanimously for Bidou to remain until succeeded.)
 The same day, some members of McCoy's family were permitted to see police footage of the shooting (their lawyer was allegedly refused), based upon which they said that McCoy appeared to still be asleep when the police opened fire, and did not appear to have reached for a gun.

 On March 30, 2019, allegedly without notifying McCoy's family, Vallejo police published officers' bodycam videos from the shooting.
 In an annotation on the footage, police alleged that McCoy had on his lap, prior to the shooting, a gun loaded with an extended 14-round magazine (not a gun with the magazine "half out" as mentioned by an officer in the footage).

 In April 2019, McCoy's family said that the handgun McCoy had was for his protection.
 The police said the gun was stolen.

+In January 2024, the city of Vallejo agreed to pay $5 million to McCoy's family.